Shield bugs (Pentatomidae) are part of the species-rich bug family (Heteroptera).

 Some shield bugs begin to smell violently when threatened.
 Hence the name stink bugs.

-See European tarnished plant bug (Lygus rugulipennis), Birch catkin bug (Kleidocerys resedae), Pied shield bug (Tritomegas bicolor), Parent bug (Elasmucha grisea), Common green capsid (Lygocoris pabulinus), Lygus pratensis (Lygus pratensis)
+See European tarnished plant bug (Lygus rugulipennis), Birch catkin bug (Kleidocerys resedae), Hairy shieldbug (Dolycoris baccarum) Pied shield bug (Tritomegas bicolor), Parent bug (Elasmucha grisea), Common green capsid (Lygocoris pabulinus), Lygus pratensis

 Also known as: